OpenPrograms/OpenPrograms.ru/libvector/README.md

 # libvector

-This library provides mathematical vectors with unlimited amount of dimensions.
+This library provides vectors with unlimited amount of dimensions.

 ## Authors
 * Ktlo

 ## Description
+The library returns a function, which you should call to construct a vector:
-The library returns the function that's called like this: `vector(x: number, y: number, z: number, ...)`.
+`vector(x: number, y: number, z: number, ...)`.

-A vector stores dimensions (and corresponding values) in a table.
+The vector stores dimensions (and corresponding values) in a table.
 Each vector also has the `n` field, the amount of dimensions.

 ```lua
 local vector = require("vector")